AN INVESTIGATION OF PLAGIARISM IN EFL THESIS GRADUATES OF ALMUSLIM UNIVERSITY

 Abstract

-This study focuses on how Almuslim University EFL graduates perceive plagiarism from 2020 to 2022.
+Along with many plagiarism issues in the academic world, types of Plagiarism and its linguistic patterns are still under investigation.
+This study focuses on how Almuslim University EFL graduates perceive Plagiarism.
 The data for this study were gathered through documents and interviews using a descriptive qualitative design.
-15 theses were used as samples to determine the types of plagiarism, and 15 respondents were interviewed to determine the factors that influence plagiarism.
-The documents were coded based on the types of plagiarism, and the respondents were asked five questions during the interview.
-The findings revealed that 12 of the 15 theses samples had plagiarism rates greater than 25%.
-Three theses were found to have a small percentage of plagiarism.
-According to the samples, the majority of EFL graduates completed their theses using patchwriting instead of verbatim plagiarism.
-Furthermore, the interview results revealed that theses plagiarism could occur due to a variety of factors, including a lack of information, a desire to finish it quickly, a negative environment influence, and viewing the theses as a graduate formality.
-Furthermore, the findings of this study can be used to educate others about the various types, causes, and contributing factors to plagiarism.
-As a result, lecturers and universities can take precautionary measures to avoid plagiarism in the future.
+Fifteen theses were used as samples to determine Plagiarism types and linguistic patterns, and 15 respondents were interviewed to determine the factors that influence Plagiarism.
+The documents were coded based on the types of Plagiarism, and the respondents were asked five questions during the interview.
+The findings revealed that 12 of the 15 theses samples had plagiarism rates greater than 25%, and three were found to have a small percentage of Plagiarism.
+According to the samples, most EFL graduates completed their theses using patchwriting instead of verbatim Plagiarism.
+In both types of Plagiarism (literal Plagiarism and intelligence).Furthermore, the interview results revealed that Plagiarism could occur due to various factors, including a lack of information, a desire to finish it quickly, an adverse environmental influence, and viewing the thesis as a graduate formality.
+Furthermore, the findings of this study can be used to educate others about the various types, causes, and contributing factors to Plagiarism.
+As a result, lecturers and universities can take precautionary measures to avoid Plagiarism in the future.

 Keywords